 And in the US, President Donald J. Trump’ White House administration published a blueprint on the White House website called “Opening Up America Again” detailing their plans for reopening the country.
-In addition to some big businesses such as Boeing, parks, beaches, spas and salons, and gyms have already reopened, and several states like Oklahoma, Tennessee, Alaska, and Texas, among others, have begun relaxing many measures while balancing by re-implementing others in response to the coronavirus situation in real time.
+In addition, some big businesses such as Boeing, parks, beaches, spas, salons, and gyms have already reopened, and several states like Oklahoma, Tennessee, Alaska, and Texas, among others, have begun relaxing many measures while balancing by re-implementing others in response to the coronavirus situation in real time.
 The finite balance will be a work in progress for the foreseeable future.

 In the dining areas, seating would be pre-assigned, again, to limit passenger exposure.
-This way, people end up seating at the same table every time with the same people.
-Shared items like bread and butter would be served in single, individual servings.
+This way, people end up sitting at the same table every time with the same people.
+Shared items like bread and butter will be served in single, individual servings.
 Much consideration is also being given to whether or not buffets should still be allowed.
-And on-board shows and restaurants will only host a limited number of guests at any one time.
+On-board shows and restaurants will only host a limited number of guests at any one time.

 On May 5, 2020, Carnival tweeted about its reopening date, saying, “Any resumption of cruise operations—whenever that may be—is fully dependent on our continued efforts in cooperation with federal, state, local and international government officials.”
 Carnival plans to begin sailing again in September 2020.

 For example, anyone who develops symptoms or has been in contact with a Covid-19 sufferer after booking is mandated not to show up for the flight.
 Nobody who is not travelling or working at the airport would be allowed inside, which means that passengers must bid farewell to friends and family outside the terminals.
-Washing hands and wearing face masks are mandatory, with children under six years of age and people with a medical reason no to do so being the only exemptions from these precautions.
-Passengers would be reminded to adhere to these instructions regularly through the public address system, security messages, and flight information.
+Washing hands and wearing face masks is mandatory, with children under six years of age and people with medical reasons not to do so being the only exemptions from these precautions.
+Passengers will be reminded to adhere to these instructions regularly through the public address system, security messages, and flight information.

 Aircraft would be thoroughly cleaned and disinfected between flights.
-Masks would be worn by passengers and crew on-board the aircraft and The European Union Aviation Safety Agency (EASA) recommends that they are changed and discarded every 4 hours.
-Some airlines–such as British Airways–have considered removing idle seats to improve social distancing but this is not mandatory in Europe and the US.
+Masks will be worn by passengers and crew on-board the aircraft and the European Union Aviation Safety Agency (EASA) recommends that they be changed and discarded every 4 hours.
+Some airlines–such as British Airways–have considered removing idle seats to improve social distancing, but this is not mandatory in Europe and the US.